JeNeSuisPasDave/docker-recipes/howto/windows-git-and-powershell.md

 ![view of Git shortcuts](git-2.7.0-install/result01.PNG)

 My goal is to not use any of them.
 I want to use Git from a PowerShell command line.
-However, if you want to use either `Git Bash` or `Git CMD` then you should launch each[^priv] and config the window properties to enable Quick Edit and set the scroll buffer to 9999 lines.
+However, if you want to use either `Git Bash` or `Git CMD` then you should launch each[^priv] and configure the window properties to enable Quick Edit and set the scroll buffer to 9999 lines.

 [^priv]: You may need to launch the command windows using "Run as administrator" to have the privileges needed to save the window property changes.